1991 killings of Serbs in Vukovar: Crimes

 Croatian paramilitaries led by Tomislav Merčep terrorized Serbs in and around Vukovar.
 Merčep was at the time a leading official in the Croatian Democratic Union (HDZ) in the Vukovar area, and for a time had the formal position of the Secretary of the People's Defense, which he used to organize Croatian paramilitaries.

-In mid-May 1991, a 25 year old Miodrag Nađ, a member of the Serbian Democratic Party, was killed near Vukovar in a drive-by shooting.
+In mid-May 1991, 25 year old Miodrag Nađ, a member of the Serbian Democratic Party, was killed near Vukovar in a drive-by shooting.
 Three Serbs were killed in Bršadin and one in Sotin in the time after the Battle of Borovo Selo and June 29, when Jovan Jakovljević, an ethnic Serb who was known in the community, was shot and killed at his doorstep in Vukovar on 29 June 1991.
 According to his son, Jakovljević's murder was meant to send a message to Serbs in Vukovar that the various threats received before that time would result in mass murder.
 On 25 July 1991, members of the ZNG apprehended Savo Damjanović and he was never seen again.
 Similar kind of kidnappings and disappearances of Serbs occurred with Mladen Mrkić on 31 July and Željko Paić on 10 August.

 Serbs were subjected to arbitrary arrests and forced interrogations, while their homes and cafes were blown up.
 In one case, three Serbs were taken to the banks of the Danube river where they were shot and killed, their bodies thrown into the water.
 The Serbian daily Novosti reported that the bodies of six males were recovered in the Danube from 12 July to August 1991 and autopsies found that they were all shot with firearms.
 It further states that over a hundred Serbs were imprisoned and tortured in the basement of the Secretariat of National Defence building.
 The terror prompted an exodus of Serbs from Vukovar.
 According to documentation of refugee arrivals from Belgrade, a total of 13,734 Serbs fled the town during the summer of 1991.
 A number of civilians were reported to have been shot and killed by ZNG forces in the settlement of Borovo Naselje in July and August 1991, including women and children.